updated Jul 13, 2016

-You can earn 50,000 bonus Avios points!
-New sign-ups can receive 50,000 bonus Avios points after spending $2,000 on purchases within the first 3 months of account opening.
-These 50k Avios points are sufficient to redeem a round-trip flight from the US to certain European destinations.
+Earn 50,000 bonus Avios after you spend $3,000 on purchases within the first 3 months of account opening!
+New sign-ups can receive 50,000 Bonus Avios points after spending $3,000 on purchases within the first 3 months of account opening.
+These 50,000 Bonus Avios points are sufficient to redeem a round-trip flight from the US to certain European destinations.
 Here's the catch: You'll have to fork out any taxes, fees and surcharges from your own pocket, and flights are subject to availability.

 You'll also earn 3 Avios points per $1 spent on British Airways purchases and 1 Avios per $1 spent on all other purchases.
 There isn't any limit to the amount of Avios points you can earn.
 Avios points can be redeemed for flights on British Airways, partner airlines (including American Airlines) or flight upgrades.